AccardoNull/AISystems-main/README.md

 - The total forces are accumulated

--  A function that set the goal and calcuate a path to it for the red bug is implemented, implementing the behaviour triggered by using [Space] button.
+-  A function that set the goal and calcuate a path to it for boidzero (the red bug) is implemented, implementing the behaviour triggered by using [Space] button.
+A check is made to ensure the processing of the path (navigating + ready + enough corners).

-- boidzero is handled.
-A check is made to ensure we should be processing the path (navigating + ready + enough corners).
-Position is correctly sampled from the navmesh.
-Bookkeeping for corners is correct and all corners are followed.
-Finishing the path is handled cleanly and variables are reset as needed

-- The boid objects (animated meshes) are updated and follow the path and heading of the boid particles
+- The boid objects (the bugs) are updated and follow the path and heading of the boid particles

 - The symplectic Euler integration scheme is implemented